Why does my Direct Measurement data show something different from Similarweb’s data?

 The majority of businesses use Direct Measurement tools to measure and analyze traffic to their own domains.
 Although the technology is usually similar from one tool to the next, surprisingly, the data often varies.
 This is because of different methodologies used to calculate sessions, session time, and other simple and standard metrics.
 For example, some methodologies deduplicate visits and/or remove bot traffic, and others don’t.

 Similarweb uses a sample of data.
-Meaning, we don’t have every user in the entire world in our panel.
-Thus, for websites with a small number of visits, our estimations will not be statistically significant accurate.
+Thus, for websites with a small number of visits, our estimations will not be statistically significantly accurate.
 As a general role, for websites with over 100K monthly visits, will feel very comfortable with our estimations.

 The Bottom Line